 Animal conservation in South Africa

-South Africa's animal conservation safeguards much of the world's charismatic megafauna - large beasts that need plenty of space to live and breathe free.
-Six-ton elephants spring to mind first, of course, and 2-ton white rhinos, along with 1-ton black rhinos.
+South Africa's animal conservation safeguards much of the world's charismatic megafauna, large beasts that need plenty of space to live and breathe free.
+Six-ton elephants spring to mind first, of course, and two-ton white rhinos, along with one-ton black rhinos.

 A small family of elephants, for example, would feel cramped in a game reserve less than 12 000 hectares in size.
 Then there are wild dogs, a pack of which eats a buck a day.
 They need so much space to rove around in that even a 20 000 hectare park presents a risk of break-out .